-You may receive a total of \$250.00 for completing visits up to year 5 and \$250 for completing visits from year 6 to year 15 required to come in for these time points.
-The study payments are to reimburse you partially for your time and effort.
+You may receive a maximum amount of \$375.00 for completing visits up to year 4 and \$150 for completing visits from year 5 to year 10 required to come in for these timepoints.
 Please note that if you receive more than \$600.00 in compensation in one year for participation in research studies at the University of Pennsylvania, you must report this as income to the federal government for tax purposes.
 The payment schedule is as follows: